kren42/svelte-coffeescript-pug-stylus/README.md

-# svelte-coffeescript-pug
+# svelte-coffeescript-pug-stylus

 This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/Leftium/svelte-coffeescript-pug.
+It lives at https://github.com/kren42/svelte-coffeescript-pug-stylus.

 It is based on [sveltejs/template](https://github.com/sveltejs/template) with some small changes:

-- *Add support for CoffeeScript and Pug*
+- *Add support for CoffeeScript, Pug, and Stylus*
-- *Demonstrate how to use CoffeeScript/Pug in App.svelte*
+- *Demonstrate how to use CoffeeScript/Pug/Stylus in App.svelte*
 - *Updated this README file*
 - *Added file svelte.config.js (for VS Code Svelte language tools)*
 - *Added file launch.json (for VS Code)*